aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Lab-Scenario-Preview/module2-unit7.md

 After completing this lab, you will be able to:

-- Create a Virtual WAN
++ Task 1: Create a Virtual WAN
-- Create a hub by using Azure Portal
++ Task 2: Create a hub by using Azure Portal
-- Connect a VNet to the Virtual Hub
++ Task 3: Connect a VNet to the Virtual Hub

 ### Architecture Diagram